Cinque Terre Food

 Al Castello: for a fancy sunset dinner with a view, located inside the castle.
 (Vernazza)

-Read more: The Ultimate Cinque Terre Travel Guide
+Read more: The Complete Cinque Terre Travel Guide

 Best Gelato in Cinque Terre